-Returning from Eurpoe, our recreation time was diverted to supporting our daughter’s equestrian riding along with working in complex and time consuming jobs which allowed for little or no time commitment to devote to a personal sport.
+Returning from Europe, our recreation time and money was diverted to supporting our daughter’s equestrian riding along with working in complex and time consuming jobs which allowed for little or no time commitment to devote to a personal sport.

-We did return to bowling in 2011, using house equipment as our ‘70’s equipment no longer fit our hand spans and for some reason our bowling shoes no longer fit.
-We used house equipment until we determined whether we wanted to make a large investment in new equipment and to make bowling a recreational sport for our spare time.
+We did return to bowling in 2011, using house equipment as our ‘70’s era equipment no longer fit our hand spans and for some reason our bowling shoes no longer fit.
+House equipment served our purpose for a month when we decided to make a large investment in new equipment and again make bowling a recreational sport for our spare time.
 Once that decision was made, we started anew with modern equipment.
 During our early years, we had built solid baseline bowling skills so it was a matter of learning the new equipment, lane surfaces and practicing.
 The transition from our old equipment to the new equipment went quickly and we soon added to our bowling ball arsenals.

-We joined a Friday morning league, not sanctioned by the USBC, and last year won the league championship after having finished in the top ten (24 teams) for several years This league uses a two person team in a four-game format with the first two games being conventional and the last two games being 9 pin no-tap.
+We joined a Friday morning non-sanctioned league and won the league championship after having finished in the top ten (24 teams) for several years This league used a two person team in a four-game format with the first two games being conventional and the last two games being 9 pin no-tap.
 For conventional games, my average runs right around 190 and the four pins games around 220 for a running combined average of 206.
 I also bowl a Wednesday morning league with the goal maintaining a 200 plus average in order to qualify for the Professional Bowlers Association (PBA).

 Screen capture of a Pre-Bowl session in 2015.